JDBDT/jdbdt/src/site/markdown/DBAssertions.md

 1. It issues a new database query for `s`.
 2. It computes the actual delta between the query's result and the reference snapshot.
 3. It verifies if the expected and actual deltas match.
-If they do not match, `DBAssertionError` is thrown, and details on mismatched data are logged (unless `DB.Option.LogAssertionErrors` is disabled).
+If they do not match, `DBAssertionError` is thrown.
+Details on mismatched data are additionally logged, unless the `DB.Option.LogAssertionErrors` [option is disabled](Db.html#Logging).

 A number of other assertion methods are defined for convenience, all of which internally reduce to `assertDelta`, as follows:

 <table border="1">
 	<tr>